Harmix/pam-benchmark/src/datasets/memtrack/README.md

 # MEMTRACK (placeholder)

-Slot reserved for the MEMTRACK dataset. **Not active in M1** — kept for the future port off the legacy Harbor flow.
+Slot reserved for the MEMTRACK dataset — Harmix's internal synthetic dataset of Linear + Slack event histories. **Not active in M1** — kept for the future port off the legacy Harbor flow.

+MEMTRACK is the closest public-style benchmark to what [Pam](https://manager.harmix.ai) sees in production: multi-tool coordination data with cross-system references.
+It's the dataset Harmix prospects will most likely ask about when evaluating Pam's memory layer.

 Existing assets under `data/`:
 - `test_configs/` — YAML files defining benchmark scenarios (Linear + Slack)